in28minutes/cloud.in28minutes.com/_posts/2020-06-06-ec2-placement-groups.md

 - Can be spread across **different AZs** in same region
 - Maximum of seven partitions per Availability Zone per group

-## EC2 Placement Groups - Best Practice
+## EC2 Placement Groups - Best Practices
 - **Insufficient capacity error** can happen when:
 	- New instances are added in (OR)
 	- More than one instance type is used (OR)